-Hostgator and Bluehost are two of the most popular webhosts.
+SiteGround and WPEngine are two popular webhosts that we at BeginWP suggest.
 Select a webhosting package from any one of them that suits your needs.
 You can also purchase a domain name directly from them.
 Once you have purchased webhosting package, you will get an email from your webhost informing your login details and nameserver information.
 Note down both the details in a safe place.

 Now, login to your domain registrar from where you have purchased your domain name and add the nameserver information there.
 For example, if you have purchased your domain name from Namecheap, then login to their panel and then from the left sidebar, click on “Domain name server setup” and enter your nameserver there (Refer below image).

 Step 3.
 Install WordPress

 Now it’s time to install WordPress.
 Login to your cPanel (also known as web hosting control panel) and then use Fantastico or Softaculous, which are one click auto-installers to install WordPress.
 It will take only 5 minutes to install WordPress using these script installers.
 Or if you prefer, you can also install WordPress manually, but it’s not that easy for a beginner and that’s why we would advise you to use Fantastico or Softaculous for this task.
 Check out how to install WordPress using Fantastico.

 Step 4.
 Install a Theme